zhenning/riak_wiki/pages/Riak/Operations/Configuration-Files.md

 #### -heart

-enable "heart" node monitoring (default: "/disabled/")
+enable "heart" node monitoring (default: disabled)

 Heart will restart nodes automatically, should they crash.
 However, heart is so good at restarting nodes that it can be difficult to prevent it from doing so.